Hi! Does Duolingo work? Should you give it a try? I’m Bekah, and I’ll share with you my experience using Duolingo to learn Italian.

 It doesn’t present you with a list of verbs to become familiar with or a list of nouns for you to memorize.
-Duolingo starts you off with full sentences (simple ones).
-It continues from this point to teaching you their meaning.
+Duolingo starts you off with complete sentences (simple ones).
+And teaches you their meaning.
 This method allows you to understand new words through context.
 You achieve this by looking at the surrounding terms you have already learned.
 You can then fill in what you don’t know through inference of meanings.
 The sentence segments that you do understand are what allow you to make these inferences.

 It gives you a sense of accomplishment with every short step you take

-Additionally, when you haven’t appeared for a couple of days, Duo checks in on you!
+Additionally, when you skip a couple of days, Duo checks in on you!
 I mean, that cute, green face popping up on your mobile screen and saying: “I miss you” would touch anybody!
-It makes you want to drop all that you’re doing and run to open the app and complete your daily goal.
+It makes you want to drop all you’re doing and run to open the app and complete your daily goal.
 All this to keep that sweet, little Duo happy.

 It makes learning a language exciting with competitions and prizes